 CLTC will make several changes in its waiver document(s), program policies and procedures as it relates to HCBS compliance.
-The Community Choices waiver and the HIV/AIDS waiver were submitted to CMS for renewal on May 31, 2016 and are currently under review.
-The Mechanical Ventilator Dependent waiver had an amendment submitted to CMS on May 31, 2016 which is also under review.
-Changes to those waiver documents to meet the HCBS standards were included and once approved, the appropriate changes will be made to corresponding waiver policies and procedures.
+The Community Choices waiver and the HIV/AIDS waiver were submitted to CMS for renewal on May 31, 2016 and were approved on August 19, 2016.
+The Mechanical Ventilator Dependent waiver had an amendment submitted to CMS on May 31, 2016 and was approved on August 17, 2016.
+Changes to those waiver documents to meet the HCBS standards were included and since approved, the appropriate changes will be made to corresponding waiver policies and procedures.

-- The assessment tool that will be used for Adult Day Health Care (ADHC) center site visits will be incorporated into CLTC's regular compliance reviews of ADHC's6.
-This tool will cover the settings requirements detailed in 42 CFR 441.301(c)(4) as it relates to non-residential settings.
+- Elements of the assessment tool used for Adult Day Health Care (ADHC) center site visits will be incorporated into CLTC's application process for potential providers.
+This will include the settings requirements detailed in 42 CFR 441.301(c)(4) as it relates to non-residential settings. - The assessment tool used for Adult Day Health Care (ADHC) center site visits will be incorporated into CLTC's regular compliance reviews of ADHC's4.
+This tool covers the settings requirements detailed in 42 CFR 441.301(c)(4) as it relates to non-residential settings.
 These compliance reviews occur every 18-24 months. - The language in the Community Choices waiver document was changed in the following areas: - The language for the ADHC service definition was revised to indicate that the service may originate from the ADHC, thus allowing providers flexibility to incorporate community access as part of its program. - The ADHC provider qualifications "other standard" was revised to include HCBS requirements.